saraswatmks/saraswatmks.github.com/_pages/about.md

 * **Search Models**: Building models to enhance relevancy in search results
 * **Recommendation Models**: Improving user discovery of products on a platform
-* **Text Duplication**: Building a data product which can efficienty identify duplicate text.
+* **Text Duplication**: Building a data product which can efficiently identify duplicate text.

 I am the author & maintainer of [superml](https://saraswatmks.github.io/superml/) R package.
 It helps people build ML models in R just like using scikit-learn.
 A lot of my weekend time goes in improving it.